couchbaselabs/hands_on_n1qlAnalytics/content/slide-6.md

-# Part 1: Setup, Getting Started and Querying

-## Simple arithmetic and comparison

-We can perform basic arithmetic and comparison in expressions.

-Try using different arithmetic and comparison operators.

-For example, N1QL supports BETWEEN.
-Use this to select contacts between the ages of 21 and 65.
+## Just like SQL

+We can also formulate the query using SQL's explicit JOIN syntax.
+And using a LEFT OUTER JOIN in this case yields the same result.

 <pre id="example">
-SELECT VALUE [name, rating]
+SELECT c.name, o.order_date
-FROM customers
+FROM customers AS c LEFT OUTER JOIN orders AS o
-WHERE rating > 650;
+  ON c.custid = o.custid
+WHERE c.custid = "C41";
 </pre>